Made with Digital 3D Scanning and Fabrication Technology

 Photographs shot on site are turned into 3D scans via photogrammetry, a process whereby a series of still photos of a scene can be assembled by software into a three-dimensional scan.
 With further editing in 3D modeling software, the scans become the basis for painted sculptures made with digital fabrication technologies such as CNC routers or 3D printers.

-YouTube video showing the process of making the "Bird" Ventifact sculpture.
+Watch a YouTube video showing the process of making the "Bird" Ventifact sculpture.

 Background: My interest in digital 3D technology grew out of an ambition to convey the idea of the natural world as a dynamic system, where any given form in nature is a product of the complex physical forces at work in the particular conditions of the moment.
 In 2007 I approached a 3D imaging firm and we embarked on an experiment to see if we could translate one of my photographs of clouds into a relief sculpture.
 The sculpture, titled Rise, began with a high-resolution digital photograph of a cloud formation, with tonal adjustments to bring out maximum detail.
 I directed a technician as he created a digital 3D file from the 2D image.
 A virtual sculpture took shape on the screen, in a process that resembles inflating and deflating the form.
 The resulting 3D file was sent to a prototyping firm, where it was milled in polystyrene foam on a CNC router.
 A mold was made from the foam model and it was cast in polymer-modified gypsum and painted.
 But it was expensive to produce and the computing power and technical barriers to working on my own files caused me to set the idea aside and focus on photographic prints.